skip to content

 If non-qualifying investments are acquired or existing investments become non-qualified, a tax equal to 50% of the amount of such investments will apply to the RRSP holder.
 Where the non-qualifying investment is disposed of, the tax will be refunded if certain conditions are met.
 If the purchase and sale are in the same year, the tax and the refund will generally be offset.
 If you find that you have non-qualifying assets in your RRSP, it will be beneficial to dispose of the non-qualifying assets before Dec.
 31.

-If you participated in the Home Buyers' Plan (HBP) prior to 2022, you may have a repayment due in the 2023 taxation year.
-Generally, you have up to 15 years to repay the HBP loan from your RRSP.
 The CRA issues an annual HBP statement of your account, and your required repayment amount will be shown on that statement.
-Your 2023 minimum repayment amount will be shown on the statement, which would have been received with your 2022 notice of assessment.
+Your 2024 minimum repayment amount will be shown on the statement.

 If the minimum repayment isn't made, you will be required to include the shortfall from the minimum payment in your income.
-To ensure the minimum annual HBP repayment isn't included in your taxable income for 2023, the required amount must be repaid to your RRSP on or before Feb.
-29, 2024.
+To ensure the minimum annual HBP repayment isn't included in your taxable income for 2024, the required amount must be repaid to your RRSP on or before March 1, 2025.

 A repayment can be made by making a regular contribution to your RRSP.
 Repayments to your HBP don't affect your RRSP deduction limit.
 This means that you can still contribute to your RRSP and designate that amount as a repayment under the HBP, even if your RRSP deduction limit is zero.

 If you entered into an income-splitting arrangement with family members by loaning your personal after-tax funds to a spouse or common-law partner, a minor child, or a family trust at the CRA's prescribed rate in effect at the time the loan was made, you should ensure that you pay the interest before Jan.
-30, 2024.
+30, 2025.
 If the interest isn't paid on time, the loan will be subject to the attribution rules and the income earned by the family member who received the loan will be taxed in your hands.

 Note that if you received a loan by virtue of your shareholdings rather than employment, a different set of rules will apply.
 In addition, the expanded tax on split income rules could affect loans from private corporations to certain family members.
 If you or your family members borrowed money from your corporation, contact your BDO advisor to discuss whether there are any income tax implications arising from the loan.

 If your employer provides you with a company car, a taxable benefit will be included on your T4 slip.
+The actual benefit is made up of two parts:

-• A standby charge for making the automobile available for your use.
+1. A standby charge for making the automobile available for your use.
 It's calculated based on a percentage of the original cost or the monthly lease payments for the automobile.
 This benefit is calculated on a daily basis for each day that the car is made available to you.
 As such, to lower the amount of the taxable benefit, you should consider reducing the number of days between now and the end of the year that the car is available to you, and limit personal driving so that no more than 50% of your total driving for the year would be considered personal driving.

 The standby charge and the operating benefit are reduced by the amounts you pay to your employer.
 For a standby charge reduction, your payment must be made on or before Dec.
-31, 2023.
+31, 2024.
 For an operating benefit reduction, you will have until Feb.
-14, 2024, to make a reimbursement to your employer to reduce your taxable benefit.
+14, 2025, to make a reimbursement to your employer to reduce your taxable benefit.

-If you're required to pay tax instalments, now is a good time to check to see if you're up to date on your 2023 payments.
-If you've paid the instalments on the notices sent to you by the CRA for 2023 and plan to make the required final payment by Dec.
-15, 2023, you're up to date.
+If you're required to pay tax instalments, now is a good time to check to see if you're up to date on your 2024 payments.
+If you've paid the instalments on the notices sent to you by the CRA for 2024 and plan to make the required final payment by Dec.
+15, 2024, you're up to date.

-If you paid less than the amount on the CRA notice because you thought that your income for 2023 would be less than 2022, you should check to see if you've paid enough.
+If you paid less than the amount on the CRA notice because you thought that your income for 2024 would be less than 2023, you should check to see if you've paid enough.

 Note that individuals whose main source of income is self-employment income from farming or fishing are only required to make one instalment payment, which is due by Dec.
 31.

-It's not too late to save on your 2023 taxes
+It's not too late to save on your 2024 taxes

 Tax planning shouldn't be something that only happens when you file your tax return.
 By investing some time to review your personal tax situation during the year, and especially as you near the end of the year, you may find some easy ways to save on your annual personal tax bill.